Brian Wilson (album): Non-album singles and unreleased songs

 "Let's Go to Heaven in My Car", co-written with Usher, was issued as a single and appeared on the soundtrack of the film Police Academy 4 in March 1987.
 "Doin' Time on Planet Earth" was written for the 1988 film of the same name, but the song was rejected; and subsequently issued as a B-side under the title "Being with the One You Love".

 "He Couldn't Get His Old Body to Move" was co-written and co-produced by Lindsey Buckingham, but ultimately relegated as the B-side to the "Love and Mercy" single.
 Wilson called it "an exercise message song [...] all about how you can exercise because you can stay alive longer and how you should move around instead of sitting in a chair feeling hypnotized."
 Landy said that the song "came out of [Brian] sending me tapes about how you’ve got to get your body to move" at a time when Wilson could only communicate to him via recorded cassette tapes.
 "Too Much Sugar", the B-side of "Let's Go to Heaven in My Car", is another song that was based around the idea of physical health.
 Wilson remarked that the two songs were "way ahead of their time, lyrically.
 You would think people would write more about health."

 All four outtakes mentioned above were included as bonus tracks on the album's 2000 CD reissue.
 John Sebastian was tapped to co-write a song with Wilson, but it was never completed due to a lyrical dispute from Landy and Morgan.
 "Terri, She Needs Me", co-produced by Titelman, was similarly left unfinished due to Landy's interference.
 "Let's Do It Again" was described by Wilson as "a semi-commercial kind of song, a nowadays kind of song".
+It was included on an early assembly of the album.
 In 2021, "Terri, She Needs Me", "Let's Do It Again", "So Long" (also known as "Angel"), and "I Feel This Love" were released as free downloadable tracks on Wilson's website.

 Other still-unreleased recordings from the album's sessions include "Heavenly Lover", "Love Ya", "Saturday Evening in the City", "Tiger's Eye", and "Hotter".
 "Heavenly Lover" originated as an unused section of "Rio Grande".
 "Tiger's Eye", according to Paley, is "about a guy who's worried about his girlfriend in the jungle and he's trying to find her; it's got a scary mood to it, but it's got a Motown feel, and a nice climbing bass line in the bridge that I remember.
 It's spooky, but he's saying 'Don't Worry'.
 It's like 'Running Bear and Little White Dove'."